 The word of the week is not WordPress related, but we can’t deny Mastodon’s revival.
-All of the last two weeks I’ve seen many of my friends on Twitter either rekindle their slumbering Mastodon accounts or creating their first one.
-Today’s newsletter is focused entirely on Mastodon and how WordPress fits in with that.
+All of the last two weeks I’ve seen many of my friends on Twitter either rekindle their slumbering Mastodon accounts, or creating their first one.
+Today’s newsletter, as aposed to last week’s, is focused entirely on Mastodon and how WordPress fits in with that.

 WordPress News 🗞